 Don’t worry!
 Live365 has a built-in DMCA compliance checker for your Playlists and for AutoDJ.
 The Pop-out player is also DMCA compliant.
 Just make sure that you don't publish your track listings in advance and be sure that you actually own an official copy of all the tracks that you are intending to play.

-If you want to know the specifics of how the DMCA relates to Internet Radio, you can read through the following rules:
+If you want to know the specifics of how the DMCA relates to Internet Radio, you can read through the following rules from the US Copyright Code:

 - No Prior Announcements.
 A Webcaster must not publish an advance program schedule that discloses: (i) the titles of specific songs, (ii) the names of albums or (iii) the names of artists to be transmitted (with exception).